IT & Software

 - The Bay Area has 746,100 technology jobs as of August 2016, beating out the previous record of the 1990s/early 2000s dot-com era by 21,000 jobs.
 About 20% of payroll jobs in the SF area are in tech.

-- PhDs.org ranked Bay Area universities Stanford and UC Berkeley were ranked first and second, respectively, in the quality of their computer science PhD programs.
+- San Francisco has the largest aggregation of research universities and federal research institutions in the US.
+Also, San Francisco houses world-class research institutions, including Stanford, UC Berkeley and UCSF, offering abundant collaboration, recruitment and licensing opportunities.
+PhDs.org ranked Bay Area universities Stanford and UC Berkeley were ranked first and second, respectively, in the quality of their computer science PhD programs.

 - An August 2016 study ranked San Francisco fourth among U.S. metropolitan areas for startup activity, and San Francisco would likely have been ranked first had the report not included businesses other than tech.
 San Jose, meanwhile, dropped to eighth as more tech jobs moved into the Bay Area.

-- Salaries for IT and software workers are much higher in SF than in the rest of the country; a big data engineer could make as much as $274,900 annually in the Bay Area compared with $196,000 nationally.
+- Salaries for IT and software workers are much higher in SF than in the rest of the country; According to Glassdoor, a software engineer make on average $110,554 compared with $95,195 nationally.

 - The growth rate for IT employment on a year-over-year basis continues to be greater than that of the overall workforce, and this high rate of growth will likely continue as tech companies shift into new categories such as the cloud and the Internet of Things.